 What Tools are Typically Used in a Web Application Penetration Test?

 While tooling can certainly vary depending on the target application(s) in scope, most testers have a core set of tools that are applicable for just about every test.
 The biggest one we use is Burp Suite Professional, which is an intercepting proxy to capture, analyze, and manipulate all traffic to/from an application.
 But it also does so much more, providing testers with an extensible framework for scanning, creating customized tools, fuzzing, etc. Beyond Burp Suite, there are other favorites that fill specific roles, such as Dirsearch (directory bruteforcing), SQLmap (SQL injection exploitation), and many more.

-As we write more blogs, we will be sure to keep this up to date.
-In the meantime, if you have any questions or want to get a detailed quote for your web application assessment, reach out to us and we will be happy to help.
+If you have any questions or you are ready to get started want to get a detailed quote for your web application assessment, reach out to us and we will be happy to help.